 - Feudal Future: The Middle East of 2040 is stated to be practically feudalist, complete with "serfs" that the rest of the world more accurately calls slaves.

-- Headbutting Heroes: Our six pilots aren't getting along very well so far, especially not with Luis.
+- Headbutting Heroes: Our six pilots don't get along very well, especially not with Luis.